Formerly known as First Utility, Shell Energy is best known as an energy supplier, but it also offers broadband packages, too.

 Rewards and discounts

-Shell Energy broadband customers will get some great perks, including offers off fuel and a number of other discounts on Shell GO+.
-Brilliantly, if you’re a Shell Energy customer, you can get rewards like a 3% discount on petrol.
+Shell Energy broadband customers will get some great perks, including offers on fuel and a number of other discounts on Shell GO+.
+If you’re a Shell Energy customer, you can get rewards including a 3% discount on petrol, with a limit of 60 litres of fuel per month.

 To get these benefits, customers need to download the Shell+ rewards scheme app.
 After that, you’ll be given a bar code to scan at the till every time you purchase petrol that will give you 3% off every purchase.